realivanivani/realivanivani.github.io/_posts/2025-05-18-data-management-governance-for-ai.md

 * **Governance from the Start:** Implementing robust data and AI governance frameworks or platforms from the outset is crucial for efficiently integrating experimentation into production.
 * **Architectural Foundation:** Modern data architectures, like the data lakehouse mentioned in the context of IBM's training system, break down barriers between data, AI, and governance, providing a solid foundation.

+---

-### Navigating Security, Privacy, and Legislative Waters in AI Training
+### 2. Security, Privacy, and Legislative Waters in AI Training

 Beyond the technical aspects of data management, the use of data for AI training raises significant security, privacy, and legislative questions.
 As AI models, particularly Large Language Models (LLMs), are trained on vast datasets, ensuring compliance and ethical handling of this information is paramount.